PatCH0816/PatCH0816.github.io/content/project/2023-molding-molly/index.md

 ---
-title: 'A feasibility study on the use of machine learning models applied to cavity pressure curves in injection molding'
+title: 'AI in injection molding'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here